About Me

 I conceive, write and edit enterprise stories about the political structure and social conditions of Southeast and East Asian countries that don't have free presses of their own.

-Radio Free Asia, Night editor Nov.
+Radio Free Asia, Night Editor Nov.
 1 - Sept.
 30

 University of Nebraska-Lincoln, Hitchcock Fellow 2019 – 2021